dwango-js/private-npm-publish/README.md

 # private-npm-publish

-a command line tool to prevent accidental npm publish.
+A command line tool to prevent accidental `npm publish` for [scoped packages](https://docs.npmjs.com/misc/scope "Scoped packages").

 This command is wrapper of `npm publish`.

-- Check valid private module?
+Just a simple tool:

+1. Check the validity of scoped packages?
-- Run `npm publish`
+2. Run `npm publish` => to your private registry!

 ## Installation